About the event

 - 4:00pm-4:30pm – London Higher Annual General Meeting.
 By invitation only.
 MORE INFORMATION

 - 4:30pm-6:00pm – London Higher Plenary ‘Student Mental Health and Wellbeing in London‘.
 A panel discussion will take place, inviting colleagues from the university, regulatory, charity, health and research sectors to discuss this important and timely theme.
 Facilitated by Dr Peter Bonfield, Chair of London Higher’s London Health and Wellbeing Network and Vice-Chancellor, University of Westminster.
-Open to all.
-BOOK PLACE.
+Closed, at full capacity.
 Panellists include:

 - Yvonne Hawkins, Director of Teaching Excellence and Student Experience, Office for Students.